Supaero-Computer-Science-Club/6502-game-of-GLIDER/README.md

 ```

 ## 3 Run the code. [[toc](https://github.com/Supaero-Computer-Science-Club/6502-game-of-GLIDER/tree/main/#table-of-content)]

-To run the code, simply run `make SRC=main.s`.
+To run the code, simply run `make`.
 This will assemble the source, show the byte-code and upload it to an eePROM through a TL866-like eePROM programmer.
-By default, the above command will fail.
-This is because, by default, the makefile tries to put the byte-code inside the `bin` directory, which does not exist in the repo.
-One has two ways to make it work:
-- create a `bin` directory: run `mkdir bin` in the root of the repo.
-- change the output of the makefile: add `OBJ_DIR=<your_output_directory> OBJ=<your_output_file>` to the make command above.